aiven/devportal/docs/tutorials/clickhouse-metabase.rst

 Connecting to ClickHouse
 ----------------------------------

-In order to connect to ClickHouse server you need to add a database to Metabase and provide all necessary credentials for access.
-To add a database, click on **Add your own data**, this will navigate you to *Add Database* form.
+In order to connect to the ClickHouse server you need to add a database to Metabase and provide all necessary credentials for access.
+To add a database, click on **Add your own data**, this will navigate you to the *Add Database* form.

-If all went well installing a driver, you'll see **ClickHouse** in the list of available types of databases.
+If all went well installing a driver, you'll see **ClickHouse** in the list of available databases types.
 If you don't see ClickHouse there, try restarting the container.

 The connection between Metabase and ClickHouse happens over HTTPS.
-You can take all necessary properties (such as host, port and user credentials) from your *Aiven for ClickHouse* page in the section **ClickHouse HTTPS & JDBC**.
+You can take all the necessary properties (such as host, port and user credentials) from your *Aiven for ClickHouse* page in the section **ClickHouse HTTPS & JDBC**.

 .. image:: /images/tutorials/clickhouse-metabase/database.gif
    :alt: Animated GIF showing adding a database to Metabase